-Since we are in the early Fall 2021 (at this writing) and coming upon the colder months, you need to think of yourself as going camping during the cold.
+Since we are exiting the Summer months and entering the Fall, which means coming upon the colder months, you need to think of yourself as going camping during the cold.
 Not only will you have to consider how you will stay warm, but how you will prepare or cook your food, which will then determine the food(s) you buy.
 There is also the awareness of how to keep the food cold if the power goes out.
 We will get to that too.

 Obviously, having a generator is right up there as best case scenario if the power goes out for an extended period of time.